 Upon confirmation of the close of escrow, your real estate agent will gather all house keys and turn them over to the new owner.
 It is always recommended to change the locks to your new home.
-There are many keys that could be floating around from the past home owner, family members, renters etc.
+There are many keys that could be floating around from the past homeowner, family members, renters etc.

 12. Broker VS. Agent –

 Experience the Difference!
 A real estate agent is licensed by the Department of Real Estate.
 A Real Estate Broker is also licensed by the Department of Real Estate but is required to have 2 years of full time real estate experience, attend a total of 8 real estate courses, if working independently and own their own company.
 They will also be required to purchase E & O insurance and liability insurance.
 A Real Estate Broker typically has more experience and education than the average real estate agent.
-Always ask the agent, your working with, if they are a real estate agent or if they have a real estate Broker’s license.
+Always ask the agent, you’re working with, if they are a licensed real estate agent or if they have a real estate Broker’s license.
 A Broker is always watching out for the liability, within your transaction.